If you search Google for diets for fat loss, you will find lots of results, the problem is, will you find the ideal diet for you?

-Each body type will have different caloric requirements, in addition to taking into account the degree of activity of each.
+Each body type will have different caloric requirements, in addition to which we will take into account the degree of activity of each one.

 How are you going to choose the number to multiply?

-- If your day is too sedentary, you use the first number to multiply by your body weight.
+- If your day is very sedentary, you use the first number to multiply by your body weight.

 - If your day is moderate, you use the second number to multiply by your body weight.

-- If your day is too active, you use the third number to multiply by your body weight.
+- If your day is very active, you use the third number to multiply by your body weight.

-Now that you know how many calories you need every day, you need to know where you're going to get these calories.
+Now that you know how many calories you need daily, you need to know where you are going to get these calories.

-Proteins are fundamental molecules for the human body, and are responsible for immense functions, in which the most important for our purpose will undoubtedly be the construction and repair of muscle tissue.
+Proteins are fundamental molecules for the human body, and are responsible for immense functions, in which the most important for our objective will undoubtedly be the building and repairing muscle tissue.

-In any weight loss plan, we should seek to burn fat and not muscle, and proper protein consumption will help make this happen.
+In any weight loss plan, we must seek to burn fat and not muscle, and adequate protein consumption will help make that happen.

-The body prefers to store the protein as muscle tissue, rather than use it as energy, however, these can be used as an energy source if the body needs it, it is called glycogenesis, and it is what we want to escape, even.
+The body prefers to store the protein as muscle tissue, instead of using it as energy, however, these can be used as an energy source if the body needs it, it is called glycogenesis, and it is what we really want to escape.